Chakstor/stairs/README.md

 A personal recreation of a NES classic, Donkey Kong.
 Done with HTTML and JS, using Canvas API.
 Ironhack's 1st module final project 👨🏻‍💻
 Actually Ladders is a more accurate name 🤯

-## 🚀 How to run this project
+## 🚀 How to run the game
-Just open up the `index.html` file and enjoy!
+You can play it here: https://chakstor.github.io/stairs/ 😉

 ## 🤔 Game Instructions
 * Control Mario in 4 directions.